 It’s fairly well known that more decisions mean more stress.
 And when it comes to kitchen renovations, that can definitely be true.
 Between having to choose cabinets, tapware, splashbacks, and benchtops from the hundreds of options available to renovators in Melbourne today, it can all seem a little overwhelming.

-But a DIY kitchen complete with a fully assembled flat pack, ready-to-go install option greatly reduce these headaches.
+But a DIY kitchen complete with a fully assembled instead of flat packs greatly reduces these headaches.
 And for the rest of the decisions, it’s well worth taking the time to consider them carefully.
 After all, the kitchen is probably the most used room in the house (after the bedrooms), and your accessory choices go a long way to making it more functional and practical for the years to come.
 Here are some of the most useful additions for your new kitchen.

 Traditional shelved pantries and shelves might hold a lot, but they aren’t terribly practical when it comes to day to day use.
 How many of us have embarked on our annual clean out of the pantry only to find some long-expired canned good or baking ingredient lurking in a back corner?

 Pull-out internal shelves solve a lot of these problems.
 Instead of opening a door to the contents inside, you pull outward on a handle, and the shelving emerges into the room.
 All of the contents are equally visible and accessible.
 This kind of shelf is useful across the full spectrum of kitchen items.
 For small but numerous items like spices, a pull-out spice rack saves you plenty of time fumbling with each item and checking the label before stumbling on the right one.

 Anyone who spends a lot of time in the kitchen knows that when it comes to clearing the benches to get some space for the next cooking steps, or the washing up at the end of the night, accessing the bin can be a pain.

 Dirty or wet hands can leave marks on stand-alone bins and they also look unattractive sitting on the floor of the kitchen.